buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMeasureResource/Types/IfcFrequencyMeasure.md

 # IfcFrequencyMeasure

-_IfcFrequencyMeasure_ is a measure of the number of times that an item vibrates in unit time.
+_IfcFrequencyMeasure_ is a measure of the number of times that an item vibrates in unit time.<!-- end of definition -->

 Usually measured in cycles/s or Hertz (Hz).